-Below are selections from photography exhibitions, including six solo photography exhibitions upcoming in 2012: climate change induced sea level rise in Oceania (Turaluralu Tuvalu); environmental portraiture in Spain (Sense of Surroundings); human rights in Western Europe (…the rights to which we are all entitled); natural/abstract environments in Australia (the idea of [(n)t+f(n)(q)]); human ecology in the Indian Himalayas (Down to Earth Up in the Himalayas); human ecology in the Gangetic Delta (A Day in the Life of the City of Death); not-so-built natural environments vs not-so-natural built environments (ABACADABA (AKA grin reepercussions)); and documentation of the making of the Museum of Australian Democracy at Old Parliament House, Canberra (Making Me MoAD).
+Documentary projects in the traditions of reportage and street photography include: the Arab Spring in Syria (Semblance of Stability); environmental portraiture of Spain at the zenith of GFC (Sense of Surroundings); human ecology in the Indian Himalayas (Down to Earth Up in the Himalayas); human ecology in the Gangetic Delta (A Day in the Life of the City of Death); and commissions on human rights and policing (In Place Of People In Place); human rights in Western Europe (the rights to which we are all entitled); and the making of the Museum of Australian Democracy at Old Parliament House, Canberra (Making Me MoAD).

 PhotoAccess Gallery, Canberra